On the Tannaka group attached to the Theta divisor of a generic principally polarized abelian variety: Appendix: Constructibility

 To get a constructibility statement for the stratifications defined by the Tannaka groups, we need to impose some finiteness conditions.
 To simplify the notation, let us temporarily assume that $\calX=X$ is an abelian variety over $S=\mathit{Spec}(k)$.
 For every~$P\in \bfP(X)$ we have a fibre functor

 Like any character of the Tannaka group, the determinant character $\det(\omega(P))$ corresponds by \cite[prop.~10.1]{KrWVanishing} to a skyscraper sheaf $\delta_{x} \in \langle P \rangle$ supported on some point $x \in X(k)$.
 By abuse of notation, in what follows we write $\det(P)^n=\one$ to indicate that the determinant character has order dividing $n$, or equivalently that the above point $x$ is an $n$-torsion point.
-For example, in many applications $P$ is isomorphic to its adjoint dual $P^\vee$, and then $\det(P)^2 = \one$ holds by self-duality.
+In many applications the perverse sheaf~$P$ will be isomorphic to its adjoint dual $P^\vee$ and then $\det(P)^2 = \one$; by remark~\ref{rem:basicproperties}(c) this in particular holds if $P=\delta_Y$ is the perverse intersection cohomology sheaf supported on a symmetric closed subvariety $Y\hookrightarrow X$.